lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.rst

 bytestring’s chunks in the Nginx part ensures that they won’t be garbage collected until the pointer gets freed.
 Stable pointers get freed upon the request termination for variable and content handlers, and before the next service iteration for service handlers.

 Complex scenarios may require *typed exchange* between Haskell handlers and the Nginx part using *serialized* data types such as Haskell records.
-In this case
-*bytestring* flavors of the handlers would be the best choice.
+In this case, *bytestring* flavors of the handlers would be the best choice.
 There are two well-known serialization mechanisms: *packing Show* / *unpacking Read* and *ToJSON*
 / *FromJSON* from Haskell package *aeson*.
 In practice, *Show* is basically faster than *ToJSON*, however in many cases *FromJSON* outperforms *Read*.